NanoNets/ocr-python/README.rst

 Advanced Functions
 ------------
-If extracting flat fields, tables and line items from PDFs and images is your use case, I will strongly advice you to create your own table extraction model by signing up on `app.nanonets.com <https://app.nanonets.com/#/signup?utm_source=wrapper>`_ and using our advanced API.
+If extracting flat fields, tables and line items from PDFs and images is your use case, I will strongly advice you to create your own model by signing up on `app.nanonets.com <https://app.nanonets.com/#/signup?utm_source=wrapper>`_ and using our advanced API.
 This will improve functionalities, accuracy and response times significantly.
 Once you have created your account and model, you can use `API documentation present here <https://app.nanonets.com/documentation#operation/OCRModelLabelFileByModelIdPost>`_ to extract flat fields, tables and line items from any PDF or image.

 Nanonets
 ------------